mbernste/mbernste.github.io/_posts/2022-04-10-functional_derivatives.md

   - calculus of variations
 ---

 _The calculus of variations is a field of mathematics that deals with the optimization of functions of functions, called functionals.
-This topic is not often taught in computer science curricula, but it lies at the foundation for a number of important concepts and algorithms in the data sciences such as gradient boosting and variational inference.
-In this post, I will provide an explanation of the definition of the functional derivative and how it relates to the gradient of an ordinary multivariate function._
+This topic was not taught to me in my computer science education, but it lies at the foundation for a number of important concepts and algorithms in the data sciences such as gradient boosting and variational inference.
+In this post, I will provide an explanation of the functional derivative and show how it relates to the gradient of an ordinary multivariate function._

 Introduction
 ------------